jryans/jryans.github.com/source/blog/now.markdown

 forgotten and give people more power to create the computing environment that works for them.

+It's quite depressing how much software is isolated in hermetically sealed silos and is rewritten many times over rather than recomposed.
+I have a dream of giving people more control of their whole computing environment through tools that make it easy to reshape programs across multiple devices however they like.
+In the same way that a web browser is meant to be the user's agent, we need to create a user agent for the whole computing experience.

 I am planning to add a specific project page about this once I've explored existing research in this space and developed my own thoughts further.
 Here's some of the related work I am examining: